google/zetasql/docs/conversion_functions.md

 The format clause for `STRING` has an additional optional clause called `AT TIME ZONE timezone_expr`, which you can use to specify a specific time zone to use during formatting of a `TIMESTAMP`.
-If this optional clause is not included when formatting a `TIMESTAMP`, your current time zone is used.
+If this optional clause isn't included when formatting a `TIMESTAMP`, your current time zone is used.

 For more information, see the following topics: